akshathc01/three-body-problem/README.md

 # Three body problem

-A repo for a simulation of the 3-body problem, for SCI 206.
+A repo for a simulation of the 3-body problem.

 Follow the instructions from the repo this was forked from (https://github.com/Gaweph/p5-typescript-starter) in order to run.